isl-org/Open3D/docs/tutorial/t_reconstruction_system/index.rst

 Reconstruction system (Tensor)
 ===================================================================

-This tutorial demonstrates volumetric RGB-D reconstruction and dense volumetric RGB-D SLAM with the Tensor interface.
+This tutorial demonstrates volumetric RGB-D reconstruction and dense volumetric RGB-D SLAM with the :ref:`/tutorial/core/tensor.ipynb` interface and the :ref:`/tutorial/core/hashmap.ipynb` backend.
 The tensor-based offline reconstruction system is under construction.
-At current, please refer to :ref:`reconstruction_system` for the legacy offline reconstruction system.
+At current, please refer to :ref:`reconstruction_system` for its legacy version.

 .. toctree::